How to return structured data from a model

 It is often useful to have a model return output that matches a specific schema.
 One common use-case is extracting data from text to insert into a database or use with some other downstream system.
 This guide covers a few strategies for getting structured outputs from a model.

-The .with_structured_output() method
+The .with_structured_output()

-This is the easiest and most reliable way to get structured outputs. with_structured_output() is implemented for models that provide native APIs for structuring outputs, like tool/function calling or JSON mode, and makes use of these capabilities under the hood.
+is implemented for models that provide native APIs for structuring outputs, like tool/function calling or JSON mode, and makes use of these capabilities under the hood.

 This method takes a schema as input which specifies the names, types, and descriptions of the desired output attributes.
-The method returns a model-like Runnable, except that instead of outputting strings or Messages it outputs objects corresponding to the given schema.
+The method returns a model-like Runnable, except that instead of outputting strings or messages it outputs objects corresponding to the given schema.
 The schema can be specified as a TypedDict class, JSON Schema or a Pydantic class.
 If TypedDict or JSON Schema are used then a dictionary will be returned by the Runnable, and if a Pydantic class is used then a Pydantic object will be returned.

 As an example, let's get a model to generate a joke and separate the setup from the punchline: